media-admin/janecka/wp-content/plugins/advanced-coupons-for-woocommerce-free/readme.txt

 1. Run WooCommerce BOGO deals (new BOGO coupon type)
 1. Protect against accidental discount coupon usage with Cart Conditions (coupon rules)
-1. Give WooCommerce store credit (and even refund to store credit)
+1. Grant customers WooCommerce store credit to use for purchases
+1. Refund orders to store credit to help retain customers
 1. Organize your WooCommerce coupons with coupon categories
-1. Apply coupons with a URL easily (WooCommerce URL coupons)
+1. Apply WooCommerce coupons with a URL easily (WooCommerce coupon URLs)
 1. Restrict WooCommerce coupons by user role
 1. Show WooCommerce coupons on the quick order preview box

 > <strong>ADVANCED COUPONS PREMIUM ADD-ON</strong><br />
 > This plugin is the free version of the highly rated Advanced Coupons Premium plugin.
-The premium version adds EVEN MORE WooCommerce coupon enhancements and features.<br /><br />Click here to compare features and purchase the <a href="https://advancedcouponsplugin.com/?utm_source=wprepo&utm_medium=link&utm_campaign=acfwf" rel="friend">Advanced Coupons for WooCommerce Premium Add-on</a>.
+If you want more extended coupon features the premium version adds EVEN MORE to your WooCommerce coupons!<br /><br />Click here to compare features and purchase the <a href="https://advancedcouponsplugin.com/?utm_source=wprepo&utm_medium=link&utm_campaign=acfwf" rel="friend">Advanced Coupons for WooCommerce Premium Add-on</a>.

 Here are some FREE VERSION coupon features at a glance: